Diamko94/rentals1/Business-rules.md

 - Order blocks Units availability for other reservations and rentals
 - Expiration applies only to Orders that are not Active within 24 hours since Order was created
 - Expired Draft Order transitions to Cancelled automatically, and all associated Units change from Reserved to Available.
+- Order changes to PartiallyClosed if at least one Line-item status is Repair and all other Line-items statuses are Returned.
+- Order cannot be Closed if any Line-item status is Repair.
+-  PartiallyClosed is a final Order state.

 ## Order Activation